QuarkNerd/blog/efiennes/_posts/2019-03-27-attending-Tech(k)now-london-2019.md

 I love a bargain.
 This price for early bird tickets was a very reasonable £50.
 An unbelievable £50.
 Wait, £50 for an all-day conference with a two hour React for beginners workshop?
 Could this be right?
 Similar workshops in London were priced around £500.
 I was so puzzled about this that I was wondering if the event was too good to be true.

 For that reason, I did some searching online.
 I was so glad to find myself wrong.
-TechKnow has been running twice a year since 2017 and there was some very positive and credible involvement from people I respected on the London tech scene such as [Gen Ashley](https://twitter.com/coderinheels).
+Tech(K)now has been running twice a year since 2017 and there was some very positive and credible involvement from people I respected on the London tech scene such as [Gen Ashley](https://twitter.com/coderinheels).

 ### Location
 The Curtain is a huge quirky space with loads of small, medium and large event rooms.
 The decoration was what I would imagine the fevered dreams of Eva Hesse on a bender with Terry Gillingham would look like.
 Madly wonderful.
 Even the loos were a steampunk daydream with 3D effect floor tiles and high thin-piped cast iron taps.
 It's a very inspiring place to learn.